mde/ejs/README.md

 ### Model properties

-Some Geddy generators (resource, scaffold and model) have a argument that takes a list of model properties.
+Some Geddy generators (resource, scaffold, and model) have an argument that takes a list of model properties.
 Here's an example of a resource with some properties:

 ```